Choosing the right hosting plan and when to upgrade

 As the name suggests, shared hosting is a number of hosting accounts located on one server, some of them share the same IP address (although a dedicated IP address is often available for an additional fee).
 These plans will always offer a specific set of features and will always have resource limits.
 It is essential to know what features you need for your site and how demanding it can get in terms of resources consumption.
 If you are not certain, it is absolutely alright to start with a more limited plan and upgrading later after your site grows and gets more traffic.
 Just be sure that the plan you select offers the features your site requires.
 Some of the things you may need to consider: disk space, bandwidth, number of hosted domains and, possibly, number of subdomains and parked domains, versions of PHP, MySQL, and Perl.
 Will you need a dedicated IP address?
 You may want to allow multiple FTP users or you may need to create a number of email addresses.
 Will you need MySQL or PostgreSQL databases?
 If so, how many?
 These are specifications and limitations that will vary for different shared hosting plans.
 If you are just starting your first website and are not entirely sure what you need, then you may not need to be too concerned about these details yet - you can always upgrade later.
 Namecheap has several shared hosting plans to choose from – Stellar and Stellar Plus plans.
 In addition to these, there is a Stellar Business plan.

 Business SSD hosting represents the highest quality and most powerful hosting solution available without moving to a dedicated server.
 In terms of shared hosting, Business plan offered by Namecheap is second to none.
-Our Business Hosting servers are very fast and limited to not more than 50 accounts on each server.
+Our Business Hosting servers are very fast and have fewer users per server.
 This plan has no limits on: Hosted Domains/Parked Domains/Subdomains/FTP users/Databases/ or Mail accounts.
 It also provides high priority support as well as higher limits on outgoing email.

 VPS stands for a Virtual Private Server.
 This refers to the partitioning of a physical server into multiple servers where each one acts just like a dedicated server, each has its own operating system and can be rebooted separately.
 These operating systems receive a specific share of the resources of the physical server; and they are isolated from each other – if one VPS experiences problems or tries to use too much memory or CPU resources, it has no effect on the others.
 There are many advantages of selecting a VPS, the cost is less than the one of a fully dedicated server, plus a VPS provides a great deal of freedom and flexibility over the limitations and restrictions of shared hosting.
 You are limited only by the capabilities of the VPS, so select one powerful enough to meet your needs.
 If you don't feel that you have the technical expertise necessary to manage your own VPS, it should not stop you - for an additional fee you can select a full management.
 You will not have root access, and it will be much like a shared hosting plan, but you will still make the decisions.